ddella/Kubernetes-Cluster/203-etcd/01-HA-etcd.md

 > [!NOTE]
 > `export ETCDCTL_API=3` is not needed anymore with version 3.4.x
-> You can use any client certificate/key.
-They are all signed by the same CA.
+> You can use any of the three client certificate/key with `ETCDCTL_CERT` and `ETCDCTL_KEY` because they are all signed by the same CA.
+> You can generate another certificate/key pair for your bastion host, as long as the certificate is signed by the `etcd-ca`.

 ## Check Cluster status
 To execute the next command, you can be on any host that: